AstraZeneca-NGS/VarDictJava/Readme.md

 - `-c INT`
     The column for chromosome
 - `-S INT`
-    The column for region start, e.g. gene start
+    The column for the region start, e.g. gene start
 - `-E INT`
-    The column for region end, e.g. gene end
+    The column for the region end, e.g. gene end
 - `-s INT`
-    The column for segment starts in the region, e.g. exon starts
+    The column for a segment starts in the region, e.g. exon starts
 - `-e INT`
-    The column for segment ends in the region, e.g. exon ends
+    The column for a segment ends in the region, e.g. exon ends
 - `-g INT`
-    The column for gene name, or segment annotation
+    The column for a gene name, or segment annotation
 - `-x INT`
-    The number of nucleotide to extend for each segment, default: `0`
+    The number of nucleotides to extend for each segment, default: `0`
 - `-f double`
     The threshold for allele frequency, default: `0.05` or `5%`
 - `-r minimum reads`
-    The minimum # of variance reads, default `2`
+    The minimum # of variance reads, default: `2`
 - `-B INT`
-    The minimum # of reads to determine strand bias, default `2`
+    The minimum # of reads to determine strand bias, default: `2`
 - `-Q INT`
     If set, reads with mapping quality less than INT will be filtered and ignored
 - `-q INT`
     The phred score for a base to be considered a good call.
 Default: 25 (for Illumina).
-For PGM, set it to ~15, as PGM tends to under estimate base quality.
+For PGM, set it to ~15, as PGM tends to underestimate base quality.
 - `-m INT`
     If set, reads with mismatches more than `INT` will be filtered and ignored.
 Gaps are not counted as mismatches.
 Valid only for bowtie2/TopHat or BWA aln followed by sampe.
 BWA mem is calculated as NM - Indels.
 Default: 8, or reads with more than 8 mismatches will not be used.
 - `-T INT`